Sharing is caring!

 Easy hikes at North Cascades

+So for us, finding easy short hikes was really important.
 Fortunately, many of the North Cascades National Park hikes are easy for young hikers.
-Many of these trails are also wheelchair and stroller accessible.
+Many of the trails are also wheelchair and stroller accessible.
 This makes them super inclusive for all types of families.
 Bonus!

 1. Happy Creek Forest Walk

 Just across from Ross Lake, on Highway 20, is the Happy Creek Forest Walk.
-This .3 mile trail of boardwalk and gravel takes hikers through a forest of Douglass Fir, Western Red Cedar, Western Hemlock, and Maples.
+This .3 mile trail of boardwalk and gravel takes hikers through a forest of Douglas fir, Western red cedar, Western hemlock, and maples.
 The trail also goes along Happy Creek.
 This creek looks and sounds exactly what you might imagine a babbling brook to be.

 2. Diablo Dam